Latent Thinking Optimization: Your Latent Reasoning Language Model Secretly Encodes Reward Signals in Its Latent Thoughts: Experimental Results

 \subsection{Generalist Reward Modeling}

-To evaluate whether {\LRM}s can achieve generalist reward modeling, we first examine the cross-dataset transferability of {\LRM}s by evaluating the performance of \LTO when paired with an \LRM trained on different datasets.
+To evaluate whether {\LRM}s trained on one dataset can be applied to another dataset, we first examine the cross-dataset transferability of {\LRM}s by evaluating the performance of \LTO when paired with an \LRM trained on different datasets.
 We extend the study by training a general \LRM on the combined training data from all datasets and evaluating the performance of \LTO with the general \LRM.
 From the results in Figure~\ref{fig:performance_on_different_datasets}, we can see that {\LRM}s demonstrate transferability across different domains, since \LTO can improve the performance of the base model when paired with an \LRM trained on a different dataset.
 The improvement is consistent even if the gap between domains is large.
 For example, although CommonsenseQA primarily involves commonsense reasoning , an \LRM trained on CommonsenseQA still improves performance on math-focused datasets such as GSM8K, GSM-Symbolic, and SVAMP.
 This suggests that LRMs may capture some fundamental aspects of latent thinking patterns shareable across different domains.
 Furthermore, the performance of \LTO using the general \LRM is on par with the performance of \LTO using domain-specific LRMs.
-These results suggest that latent reward modeling can generalize across domains and shows strong potential for building a generalist reward model in the latent space.
+These results suggest that latent reward modeling can generalize across domains.
+While our empirical results have not yet achieved full transferability across all possible tasks, we believe that they indicate promising cross-domain potential for building a generalist reward model in the latent space for future work.